amit-sw/SalesCompAgentDuplicate/Documentation/DAILYLOG.md

 DAILY PROGRESS LOG:

+1/19/2025:
+- Moved contest prompt to prompt_store.py
+- For some reason I had to rewrite the prompt because it was not working.
+I tried to make it a little more organized and less prone to LLM interpretations.

 1/18/2025:
 - Created prompt_store.py
 - Moved classifier (from graph.py), small talk, policy, clarify, commission, feedbackcollector, and planexplainer prompts to prompt_store.py